 Standardization is the only means to unite the diversity of Indian language arena to develop and maintain best practices in the field of languages.
-India has 22 constitutionally recognized languages and 11 scripts, it is therefore essential to have a common platform of standardization to develop and maintain best practices in the field of languages.
-TDIL Programme initiated by the Department of Electronics and Information Technology (DeitY) is an apex body for the development and maintenance of standardization of Indian languages to achieve communication without language barrier in the field of ICT.
+India has 22 constitutionally recognized languages and 12 scripts, it is therefore essential to have a common platform of standardization to develop and maintain best practices in the field of languages.
+TDIL Programme initiated by the Ministry of Electronics and Information Technology (MeitY) is an apex body for the development and maintenance of standardization of Indian languages to achieve communication without language barrier in the field of ICT.

 To maintain the universal sustainability and development of India and its living languages in the ICT system, TDIL is working in the following areas for standards so that its key pillars of Indian Languages scripts would be preserved while developing application for mass usage.
 TDIL is working for the development and enhancement of the standards in the following field with various international organizations:

-1.UNICODE Standards- Department of Electronics and Information Technology, Ministry of Communications & IT, is the voting member of the Unicode Consortium.
-All eleven Indian scripts namely; Devnagari, Bengali, Gurmukhi, Gujarati Kannada, Malayalam, Odiya, Tamil, Arabic and Telugu are represented in Unicode.
+1.UNICODE Standards- Ministry of Electronics and Information Technology, Ministry of Communications & IT, is the voting member of the Unicode Consortium.
+All eleven Indian scripts namely; Devanagari, Bengali, Gurmukhi, Gujarati, Kannada, Malayalam, Odia, Tamil, Arabic and Telugu are represented in Unicode.
 Two projects of Unicode are evolving under the umbrella of TDIL:

 i) CLDR- It contains locale specific information that an operating system will typically provide to applications for six Indian languages namely Hindi, Bengali, Assamese, Nepali, Malayalam and Gujarati has been accepted by Unicode CLDR Committee.